 Educators are making district-wide pivots to meet the changing needs of students in light of COVID-19—from preventing learning loss to aligning supports around emotional stress and trauma.
 The prospect of successfully meeting a greater volume of student needs while accelerating learning can feel overwhelming.
 We recommend leaning into an equity-based MTSS framework as a way to bring clarity to an uncertain landscape.

-Join us for an edWebinar to help your team build on your high-impact, data-driven practices and retarget existing MTSS processes to meet the academic and social-emotional behavior (SEB) needs of each unique learner in light of COVID-19.
+Watch this edWebinar to help your team build on your high-impact, data-driven practices and retarget existing MTSS processes to meet the academic and social-emotional behavior (SEB) needs of each unique learner in light of COVID-19.

-In this edWebinar, participants will:
+In this edWebinar, viewers will:

 - Learn how the concepts of equity-based MTSS can provide structure and clarity to all educators as they work to support students in a post-COVID world